An introduction to runs

 - An event run is created, and performed.
 During this phase, Mechanic scans the store's tasks to see which ones are relevant for the current event.
 For each task that Mechanic discovers for the event, a task run is created.
 The result of the event run is this set of task runs.

 - Each task run is performed.
 During this phase, Mechanic takes each task's Liquid script, and evaluates it using the associated event.
-The result of the task run is the set of JSON objects rendered by the task's Liquid script.
+The result of the task run is the set of JSON action objects rendered by the task's Liquid script.
 Each action object is used to create an action run.

 - Each action run is performed.
 During this phase, Mechanic executes each action, given the options that were provided for it by the task run's result.